Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< /quotecaption >}}
 {{</quotation>}}

+This stance is not absolute.
+Users are familiar with very common design patterns, such as navigation bars and search results.
+Underlines are still preferable, but I find their absence less concerning in these cases.

 ### Buttons versus links

 Buttons are another type of interactive element.
 Users are accustomed to recognizing buttons by their visually distinct interactive region.
 While hyperlinks are only signified by color and a text underline, buttons are signified by a background-color change and/or a visible border.
 Do not conflate the two!